comagnan/comagnan.github.io/docs/_posts/2022-10-16-mirama-progress-blog-2.markdown

 That's the original Miracles and Magic!
 But a proper development cycle will allow Mirama to go way beyond what the original game was able to deliver.
 We're talking:

-* 5 main chapters instead of 3
+* 5 dungeons to explore, instead of 3!
-* NPCs to chat with (instead of just reading signs)
+* NPCs to chat with, instead of just reading signs
 * Longer stages, longer boss fights, more bullet pattern variety, more gameplay variety
 * EVEN MORE SIGNS TO READ??
 What were they thinking????
 * Actual music!